posit-conf-2023/shiny-r-prod-lego/README.md

 After opening the project, perform the following steps to set up the R
 environment:

-1. In the R console, the `{renv}` package will begin to bootstrap the package library.
-When prompted to restore the project library, type `y` in the console to proceed.
-Note that you will only have to perform this step once during the workshop.
+1. In the R console, the `{renv}` package will begin to bootstrap itself into the package library.
+You will likely see a message indicating one or more packages in the lockfile are not installed.
+    In the R console, run the following command to restore the complete package library: `renv::restore(prompt = FALSE)` .
 2. In the **Git** tab of the RStudio IDE panel, select the **TODO - Add Branch Name** branch to load the files associated with this particular exercise / demonstration